TravisWheelerLab/drug-sniffer/site/source/usage.rst

 :ref:`Parameters <parameters>` for details on the available workflow parameters.

-The simplest way to learn how to use Drug Sniffer is to experiment with the examples.
+The simplest way to learn how to use Drug Sniffer is to experiment with the examples (see below for more information).
 These may be found in the ``examples/`` directory within the project repository.
 From this directory, you can run one of the examples with the command below.

 ::